A Return to Normalcy: Plot

-Van Alden has requested a transfer out of Atlantic City, although his supervisor asks him to reconsider.
-The Commodore's maid admits she tried to poison him because of his mistreatment.
-Nucky lets her leave Atlantic City quietly over the protests of the Commodore.
-Nucky is increasingly stressed about the election, which the Democrats stand a good chance of winning.
-Chalky offers to deliver the black vote for $10,000, a new car, and an invitiation to the (whites only) Election Night victory party.
+Van Alden requests a transfer out of Atlantic City, although his supervisor at the Bureau of Prohibition asks him to reconsider.
+Meanwhile, the Commodore's maid admits she tried to poison him with arsenic because of his constant mistreatment.
+Over the Commodore's protests, Nucky lets her quietly leave the city.
+Nucky is increasingly stressed about the upcoming election, which the Democrats stand a good chance of winning.
+Chalky offers to deliver the black vote for $10,000, a new car, and an invitiation to the (whites only) victory party on election night.

-Margaret and the children are staying with Nan Britton, who insists that Warren Harding will send for her when he becomes President.
-Margaret does not have the heart to tell her otherwise, but is preoccupied with taking care of the children and deciding whether to leave Atlantic City.
+Margaret and her children are staying with Nan Britton, who insists that Senator Harding will send for her when he is elected president.
+Margaret does not have the heart to tell her otherwise but is preoccupied with taking care of the children and deciding whether to leave Atlantic City.

-Rothstein is about to leave for Chicago to escape an indictment for fixing the 1919 World Series when Luciano and Lansky suggest setting up a meeting with Nucky to end the war.
-At a meeting brokered by Johnny Torrio, Nucky agrees to end the war and use his political connections to quash the indictment for $1 million in cash and the location of the D'Alessio brothers.
-As Nucky calls a press conference blaming the D'Alessios for the robbery of Rothstein's shipment, Jimmy, Richard Harrow, and Al murder the gang.
+Rothstein is about to leave for Scotland to escape an indictment in the Black Sox Scandal when Luciano and Lansky suggest setting up a meeting with Nucky to end the war.
+At a meeting brokered by Torrio, Nucky agrees to cease hostilities and use his political connections to quash Rothstein's indictment for $1 million in cash and the location of the D'Alessio brothers.
+As Nucky calls a press conference blaming the D'Alessios for the robbery of Rothstein's shipment, Jimmy, Richard, and Capone murder the gang.

 Margaret discovers Nucky had a son who died shortly after childbirth.
 After talking with him, she becomes convinced he is kind at heart.
-Jimmy describes his life in the trenches to Angela, and the two agree to go back to the happier times before the war.
+Jimmy describes his experiences in World War I to Angela, and the two agree to go back to the happier times before the war.
 However, when she receives a postcard from Paris, she cuts her long hair that Jimmy was so fond of, disappointing him.
 Van Alden, who vowed to leave Atlantic City unless he received a sign from God, learns from Lucy that she is pregnant.

-On election night, Bader is elected.
-His first decision as Mayor is to reinstate Eli as sheriff, per Nucky's wishes and to Halloran's visible disappointment.
+On election night, Bader is elected mayor.
+His first decision is to reinstate Eli as sheriff, per Nucky's wishes and to Halloran's visible disappointment, but this fails to mollify Eli.
 Spoiling the celebration, a drunken Jimmy confronts Nucky, accusing him of pimping out his mother to the Commodore.
-At the Election night party, Margaret and Nucky reunite before Harding wins the Presidential election, while at his mansion, the Commodore reveals to Jimmy his plan to dethrone Nucky with the help of Eli.
+Margaret and Nucky reunite before Harding is confirmed the winner of the presidential election.
+Meanwhile, Jimmy is brought to the Commodore's mansion, where the Commodore reveals to Jimmy that he is conspiring with Eli to remove Nucky from power.

 The end montage shows the characters contemplating their decisions and futures.
-Margaret and Nucky leave the celebration and stand out on the boardwalk, gazing out towards the ocean as the sun rises.
+Margaret and Nucky leave the party and stand out on the Boardwalk, gazing out towards the ocean as the sun rises.